QuantEcon/lecture-python-advanced.myst/_sources/asset_pricing_lph.md

  * when consumption growth is **low**, $m$ is **high**

-According the representation {eq}`eq:ERbetarep`, an asset with an $R^i$ that can be expected to be high when consumption growth is low  has $\beta_i$ positive and a low expected return.
+According to representation {eq}`eq:ERbetarep`, an asset with an $R^i$ that can be expected to be high when consumption growth is low  has $\beta_i$ positive and a low expected return.

-   * because it has a high gross return when consumption growth is low, it is a good hedge against consumption risk, which justifies its low average return
+   * because it has a high gross return when consumption growth is low, it is a good hedge against consumption risk.
+That justifies its low average return

 An asset with an $R^i$ that is low when consumption growth is low has $\beta_i$ negative and a high expected return.

-  * because it has a low gross return when consumption growth is low, it is a poor hedge against consumption risk, which justifies its high average return
+  * because it has a low gross return when consumption growth is low, it is a poor hedge against consumption risk.
+That  justifies its high average return